 Prerequisites that protect your result

 Good clinics are strict before they operate, and that strictness is a quality signal, not a hurdle.
-Expect requirements around a managed BMI and full smoking cessation for several weeks before and after surgery, since smoking sharply raises the risk of poor wound healing and necrosis.
-Surgery is generally not recommended until BMI is within the safe range and the patient has fully stopped smoking; any uncontrolled medical conditions should be addressed first.
+Expect requirements around a managed BMI and full smoking cessation for several weeks before and after surgery.
+Smoking sharply raises the risk of poor wound healing and necrosis.
+Surgeons generally wait until BMI is within the safe range and the patient has fully stopped smoking.
+They also address any uncontrolled medical conditions first.

 Quality indicators to look for

-Thailand is the established hub, with JCI-accredited centers such as Kamol and Yanhee that perform high volumes of gender-affirming surgery.
-Germany is known for combined, multidisciplinary techniques performed in well-regulated hospitals, while Turkey is favoured for strong value at high standards.
-Cost is only one factor: the destination's cultural and legal climate toward transgender people matters too, since you will recover there and may return for follow-up.
+Cost is only one factor.
+The local legal and cultural climate toward transgender people matters too, since you recover there and may return for follow-up.
 Choose somewhere you feel safe, not just somewhere you save.

-On age and timing: In a February position update, the American Society of Plastic Surgeons advised delaying gender-related surgery until at least age 19.
+On age and timing: The American Society of Plastic Surgeons issued a position statement in February 2026.
+It advises delaying gender-related surgery until at least age 19.
 If you are younger, factor this guidance into your planning and discuss timing openly with your care team.

 Recovery, Dilation and Pelvic-Floor Support

 Surgery is the start, not the finish.
-With vaginoplasty in particular, your long-term result depends heavily on what you do in the weeks and years afterward – which is why a realistic recovery plan belongs in your decision from day one.
+With vaginoplasty in particular, your long-term result depends heavily on what you do in the weeks and years afterward.
+That is why a realistic recovery plan belongs in your decision from day one.

 Dilation is lifelong, and adherence matters

 After vaginoplasty, dilation keeps the new canal open and at its intended depth.
-It is intensive at first – several sessions a day in the early weeks – then tapers to a regular maintenance schedule that continues for life.
-This is the single biggest factor patients control: skipping dilation is the most common reason the canal narrows (stenosis), which can mean revision surgery.
+It is intensive at first, with several sessions a day in the early weeks.
+It then tapers to a regular maintenance schedule that continues for life.
+This is the single biggest factor patients control.
+Skipping dilation is the most common reason the canal narrows (stenosis), which can mean revision surgery.
 Build the routine into your day and treat it as non-negotiable.

 Pelvic-floor physical therapy

 Pelvic-floor physical therapy is an underused but valuable part of recovery.
-A trained therapist helps you relax and coordinate the pelvic muscles, which makes dilation easier and more comfortable and lowers the risk of strictures.
-Ask your clinic to connect you with a pelvic-floor specialist as part of your aftercare, not as an afterthought.
+A trained therapist helps you relax and coordinate the pelvic muscles.
+That makes dilation easier and more comfortable and lowers the risk of strictures.
+Ask your clinic to connect you with a pelvic-floor specialist as part of your aftercare.

 Planning continuity of care abroad

 If you have surgery in another country, plan the hand-back before you fly home.
-Confirm who manages your follow-up locally, get your full operative notes and dilation protocol in writing, and arrange a clinician at home who can monitor healing and respond if a complication appears weeks later.
-A coordinator who stays reachable after you return is part of what makes treatment abroad work, not just the operation itself.
+Confirm who manages your follow-up locally, and get your full operative notes and dilation protocol in writing.
+Arrange a clinician at home who can monitor healing and respond if a complication appears weeks later.
+A coordinator who stays reachable after you return is part of what makes treatment abroad work.
+It is not just the operation itself.

 FAQ